RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 Costumers send data to Amazon EC2 instances. \
 EC2 servers batch the data and add an object per costumer to Amazon S3.  \
-To build an index we can use a simple nonrelational database like Amazon DynamoDB. \
+To build an index we can use a simple non-relational database like Amazon DynamoDB. \
 We can run these services inside an Amazon Virtual Private Cloud (VPC).

 ### Services

 * **EC2** , control over your AWS computing resources

-* **Lambda**, run code without caring about servers maintance
+* **Lambda**, run code without caring about servers maintenance

 * **Elastic Beanstalk**, deploy, manage and scale web applications

 * **Lightsail**, lightweight cloud platform for simple web applications

-* **Batch**, manage and run hundread of thousands of batch workloads
+* **Batch**, manage and run hundred of thousands of batch workloads

 * **Outposts**, run AWS infrastructure in your On-Premises data center